HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Pen Experience

 Both support MPP 2.0 active pens with 4,096 pressure levels.
-Handwriting and drawing feel natural on both screens.
-The Spectre’s OLED display gives pen input a slight edge.
-The higher contrast makes ink strokes feel more precise and visible.
+Handwriting felt natural on both screens.
+But inking on the Spectre’s OLED gave me a slight edge.
+The higher contrast made strokes feel more precise and visible against those true blacks.

 Winner: HP Spectre x360 14.
 Slight edge from OLED display quality.